 This post contains affiliate links.
 Please read my disclosures.

-It's traditional to whip up your Christmas mincemeat on stir-up Sunday (the last Sunday of November).
+It is traditional to whip up your homemade mincemeat on stir-up Sunday (the 5th Sunday before Christmas).
 That way all the flavours have a chance to bed in and get to know each other before becoming a blossoming mincemeat for your mince pies.

-- Old-Fashioned Beef Mincemeat - this one is made with actual beef mince.
-It's not a Rachel from Friends moment - this is the way they used to do it!
-And it's got to be tasted to be believed - so amazing!!!
+Old-Fashioned Beef Mincemeat.
+This Victorian inspired sweet mincemeat is made with actual beef mince.
+It's not a Rachel from Friends moment - this is the way mincemeat was made hundreds of years ago and it's got to be tasted to be believed - so rich in flavour without tasting of actual beef.

 Mincemeat comes in all flavours and variations these days but the most traditional kind of mincemeat is made with suet (which is animal fat).
 This is a no-suet mincemeat and actually has no fat at all.
 It doesn't need it as the focus instead is on the lush fruity (albeit boozy) flavours which make it a much lighter mincemeat but still with deep flavour.